Khaleda Zia: First premiership (1991–1996)

-When the opposition boycotted the 15 February 1996 election, Zia's party, BNP, had a landslide victory in the 6th Jatiya Sangshad.
-Other major parties demanded a neutral caretaker government be appointed to oversee the elections.
-The short-lived parliament hastily introduced the caretaker government by passing the 13th amendment to the constitution.
-The parliament was dissolved to pave the way for parliamentary elections within 90 days.

-In the 12 June 1996 elections, BNP lost to Sheikh Hasina's Awami League.
-Winning 116 seats, BNP emerged as the largest opposition party in the country's parliamentary history.
+When the opposition, including the Awami League and the Jamaat-e-Islami, boycotted the 15 February 1996 election, the BNP had a landslide victory in the 6th Jatiya Sangshad.
+Responding to the demands of the opposition parties, the short-lived parliament hastily introduced the caretaker government by passing the 13th amendment to the constitution, which allowed a neutral nonpartisan caretaker government to be formed before each general election.
+The parliament was dissolved to pave the way for early parliamentary elections.
+In the 12 June 1996 elections, the BNP lost to Sheikh Hasina's Awami League.
+Winning 116 seats, the BNP emerged as the largest opposition party in the country's parliamentary history.